dward2/BME547/Lectures/python_basics.md

 * Code reuse (once a function is tested and validated, it can be used again without much thought).

-## Exercise Before Next Class
+## Practice Exercise
+* Write a simple calculator module called `calculator.py`.
-* Complete the `calculator.py` module
+* Allow the user to input two numbers.
-* Should contain the following functions:
+* Allow the user to select an operation (add/subtract/multiply/divide).
+* The program will then do selected operation on the two numbers and output the results.
+* Write modular code.
+So at a minimum, there should be separate functions for each operations, such as:
     * `add`
     * `subtract`
     * `multiply`
     * `divide`
-* Module should call each function using the numbers 47 and 7 and then print the results from each function.
-Do not do this output inside the functions themselves.
-* Push your module to GitHub.
-* As additional practice, implement the ability for the user to enter two numbers and choose the operation they desire.
+* There should also be separate functions for input and output.
+Use parameters and `return` to share data between the functions.
-  + Note that `input()` returns what is typed by the user as a string.
+* Note that `input()` returns what is typed by the user as a string.
 This string needs to be converted to a number in order to do math on it.
 This conversion can be done as follows:
   ```python